AmpersandJS/ampersand-view/DOCS.md

 ## Bindings

-Bindings are view-level objects that map model properties to specific DOM selectors in the view's template. human-view will automatically update the appropriate DOM elements or attributes when the applicable model property changes.
+Bindings are view-level objects that map model properties to specific DOM selectors in the view's template.
+Once bindings are declared, human-view will automatically update the appropriate DOM elements or attributes when the bound model property changes.

 ### textBindings

 Text bindings are used to directly bind the inner text of an element to the model.

 ```js